Neurofunctional Acupuncture: Lower Extremity Treatment Strategies

 ** Treatment strategies for tailoring the use of multi-segmental electrical acupuncture, such as the use of trigger point deactivation techniques, and corrective myofascial release techniques.

 ** Practical workshops to provide participants with hands-on experience to:

 -- select appropriate input targets for needling

 -- maximize treatment effectiveness

-Dan is the Founder and Executive Director of Global Healthworks Foundation.
-Over the past seven years, Dan has lead several teams of volunteer practitioners on humanitarian outreach projects delivering free, high quality healthcare to medically underserved communities in remote villages of Indonesia, Nepal and Guatemala.
-He has also worked in New York-based community outreach clinics providing treatments to war veterans and people living with HIV/AIDS (PLWHAs).
+Dan is Founder and Executive Director of a humanitarian outreach organization, Global Healthworks Foundation, that provides sustainable integrative healthcare to underserved communities domestically and internationally.
+Since 2007, Dan has regularly lead teams of volunteer practitioners on humanitarian outreach projects treating underserved communities in Indonesia, Nepal and Guatemala.
+He also volunteers in New York-based community outreach clinics providing treatments to war veterans and people living with HIV/AIDS (PLWHAs).